Construction of $p$-energy measures associated with strongly local $p$-energy forms: Introduction

-(This is well-defined because of the Riesz--Markov--Kakutani representation theorem.
-The definition of $\mu_{\langle f\rangle}$ is canonically extended to general $f\in\Mc{F}$.) $\der\mu_{\langle f\rangle}$ corresponds to $|\nabla f|^2\der x$ in smooth settings.
-However, in general, $\mu_{\langle f\rangle}$ may be mutually singular with respect to the reference measure in fractal settings.
-The energy measures not only enable us to handle $\Mc{E}(f,f)$ locally in the case of local regular Dirichlet forms, but are also closely related to the problem of whether Laplacian and Markov processes associated with the Dirichlet form behave similarly to those in the smooth case if we replace the reference measure.
-(See, e.g. \cite{Ram,Stu95, Stu96} for general settings and \cite{Kus,Kig08,Kaj12,KoZ,KM} for fractals.
-The author recommends surveys \cite{Kaj13,Kaj21em} for further details in this direction.)
+Here $C_c(X)$ denotes the set of continuous functions with compact support. $\mu_{\langle f\rangle}$ is well-defined by the Riesz--Markov--Kakutani representation theorem, and it extends canonically to a general $f\in\Mc{F}$.
+In smooth settings, $\der\mu_{\langle f\rangle}$ corresponds to $|\nabla f|^2\der x$.
+However, on fractals, $\mu_{\langle f\rangle}$ may be mutually singular with respect to the reference measure.
+Energy measures not only enable us to localize $\Mc{E}(f,f)$ for local regular Dirichlet forms, but are also closely related to the question of whether the Laplacian and the associated Markov process behave as in the smooth case after changing the reference measure.
+(See, e.g., \cite{Ram,Stu95,Stu96} for general settings and \cite{Kus2,Kig08,Kaj12,KoZ,KM} for fractals.)
+For further details in this direction, see the surveys \cite{Kaj13,Kaj21em}.